cockroachdb/docs/StyleGuide.md

 A _tutorial_ is a task that provides instructions on using CockroachDB in the context of a specific use case.
 Tutorials acquaint users with a specific feature of CockroachDB through an end-to-end example that achieves a concrete result.

 A tutorial helps users quickly achieve competence in a CockroachDB feature or understand tradeoffs between different features and feature configurations.
-The latter usage is complementary to [Best Practice](#best-practice) guide.
+The latter usage is complementary to a [Best Practice](#best-practice) guide.

-- Title is of the form **\<Imperative verb\> xxx \<noun\>**.
+- The title is of the form **\<Imperative verb\> xxx \<noun\>**.

   **Example:** Stream a Changefeed to Snowflake

-- First section describes [prerequisites](#prerequisites).
+- The first section describes [prerequisites](#prerequisites).
 Heading title: **Before you begin** or **Prerequisites**.
 - Subsequent headings are **Step 1. \<Imperative verb\> a \<noun\>**, **Step 2. \<Imperative verb\> a \<noun\>**, etc., each containing a small ordered list of steps.
 Within each **Step**, limit the number of steps.
 Aim for the heuristic maximum of 10 steps.
-- Should be written in a conversational [tone](#language-and-tone), as if it is teaching the user.
+- Tutorials should be written in a conversational [tone](#language-and-tone), as if it is teaching the user.
 - The instructions should be prescriptive (i.e., tell the user exactly what to do).
-- Should be self-contained.
+- Tutorials should be self-contained.
 The reader shouldn't have to consult multiple pages to complete the tutorial.

 #### Examples